 The final termination of a marriage in North Carolina is known as “absolute divorce” and requires a court order.
 It also requires a statement that, at the time of separation, at least one spouse intended for the separation to be permanent.

-To obtain absolute divorce, one spouse must file a divorce complaint with the clerk of court in the county where he or she lives.
+To obtain an absolute divorce, one spouse must file a divorce complaint with the clerk of court in the county where he or she lives.
 Our divorce lawyers can prepare and file the complaint for you to ensure that it is complete and accurate.

 At this point, conditions previously agreed to for child support, spousal support, child custody, and asset division can be enforced.

-Whenever possible, it is better if a couple can come to agreement on these issues before filing for divorce.
+Whenever possible, it is better if a couple can come to an agreement on these issues before filing for divorce.
 At Kurtz & Blum, PLLC, our dedicated divorce attorneys can provide assistance that helps you ensure these decisions remain yours and your spouse’s, not a judge’s.

 Amicable Divorce and Mediation